software-assignments-spring2021/spring-2019-quip-thinking/PRESENTATION.md

 - **Continued Work**
   - There may be some legal ramifications preventing us from actually developing and releasing the game.
-  - Unexpected difficulties arose with interactive game design.
+  - Unexpected difficulties arose with computer networks and the Internet of Things.